Albany Parks & Recreation: Timber Linn

 Timber Linn Park is a 90-acre (364,000 m²) park situated east of Interstate 5 and south of the Albany Municipal Airport on SE Price Road.
 Timber Linn Park has large open spaces with basketball courts, softball fields, horseshoe pits, various bike and pedestrian paths, playgrounds, covered meeting areas, tennis courts and a Frisbee field.
 Timber Linn Park is next to an open-air amphitheater used as a musical performance venue.
 There is a surviving example of a World War II era 155mm Long Tom heavy field artillery piece on display.

 Waverly

 Waverly Park is a 20-acre (81,000 m²) park located on Pacific Boulevard, just off of I5 Exit 234B.
 Waverly Lake takes up a vast majority of the park.
 Waverly is home to seasonal paddle boat recreation and to a giant floating foam duck (which has occupied the lake day and night for more than ten years).
 The park offers barbecue grills, picnic tables, access to bike paths, restrooms, and trees and greenspace.

+The lake itself was created in the 1930's after a large hole was left in the area from material used to build the I-5 Overpass nearby.
+Cox Creek was diverted to fill the lake that stands today.

+It was the first location of the Albany Timber Carnival back in 1941.